-Pseudocholinesterase deficiency can be caused by a genetic defect (mutation) that either is inherited or is acquired due to illness, injury or certain medications.
+Pseudocholinesterase deficiency can be caused by a gene change (mutation) that is inherited.
+This condition can also be caused by illness, injury or certain medications.

 There is no cure for pseudocholinesterase deficiency.
-But if you're diagnosed with the condition, your doctor can use other types of muscle relaxants that won't cause prolonged muscle relaxation.
+But if you're diagnosed with the disorder, your health care provider can use other types of muscle relaxants that won't cause muscle paralysis that lasts longer than expected.

 When to see a doctor

-If you have a family history of pseudocholinesterase deficiency or a family member who had any problem with anesthesia, tell your doctor before you have any medical procedure that requires anesthesia.
+If you have a family history of pseudocholinesterase deficiency or a family member who had any problem with anesthesia, tell your health care provider before you have any medical procedure that requires anesthesia.

-If you have pseudocholinesterase deficiency, your body lacks or has a reduced amount of the enzyme needed to break down (metabolize) drugs known as choline esters.
-These drugs, succinylcholine and mivacurium, are used as part of anesthesia to relax the muscles during medical procedures.
+If you have pseudocholinesterase deficiency, your body has no pseudocholinesterase or an amount that's too low.
+This enzyme is needed to break down (metabolize) drugs known as choline esters.
+Succinylcholine is used as part of anesthesia to relax the muscles during medical procedures.

-Pseudocholinesterase deficiency causes the muscles to stay relaxed for too long, which prevents you from moving or breathing on your own for a few hours after receiving the drug.
-How long it takes your body to metabolize the medication depends on how much pseudocholinesterase enzyme is produced and how well it functions.
+Pseudocholinesterase deficiency causes the muscles to stay relaxed for too long after getting succinylcholine.
+This prevents you from moving or breathing on your own for a few hours longer than expected.
+How long it takes your body to metabolize the drug depends on how much pseudocholinesterase enzyme you produce and how well it functions.

 Pseudocholinesterase deficiency can be inherited or acquired.